ManueGE/Actions/README.md

 Create `UIGestureRecognizer` with a closure instead of a pair of target/action:

 ````
-// without parameter
+// without argument
 let recognizer = UIRotationGestureRecognizer {
     print("Gesture triggered")
 }

-// with parameter
+// with argument
 let recognizer = UIRotationGestureRecognizer { recognizer in
     print("Gesture \(recognizer) triggered")
 }